RafaFT/100-days-of-code/r3-log.md

 Continued working on understanding all brazilian workdays.
 Started writing holiday's check as a new version, with way more documentation and reference for each day.

+### R3D4 - 2022/12/31

+Could not work on the holidays logic and documentation because of lack of internet.
+However, I did update documentation on other packages.

+I also decided to embrace the idea of having all of the workdays determined by a conjunction of selic values from BCB's API, from 1994, with ANBIMA's official holiday's list from 2001 to 2078, on the form of a CSV file.

+This means the concept of a Workday entity is not technically necessary and I might remove it in the future.
+Fow now, however, I added a couple of tests to make sure the workdays on the CSV file match the same workdays from NewWorkday function.